VS Code Setup on Linux

 rm vscode.deb

-This automatically adds Microsoft’s apt repository, so future updates come through sudo apt upgrade.
+Installing from .deb also registers the Microsoft repository, so future updates come through sudo apt upgrade as well.

 sudo snap install code --classic